Nicole Kidman Shares Blissful Pic To Instagram With Husband Keith Urban

 Nicole Kidman shared a blissful-looking pic to Instagram of herself and country superstar husband Keith Urban.
 The Oscar-winning actress posted the image in honor of Valentine’s Day.

-In the sweet pic, Nicole and Keith, who have been married for 14 years and are both native Australians, are seen with their foreheads touching in the pic.
-Only the couple’s heads are seen in the image, making for a striking and intimate photo that is difficult to turn away from.
+In the sweet pic, Nicole and Keith, who have been married for 14 years and are both native Australians, are seen with their foreheads touching.
+Only the couple’s heads are seen, making for a striking and intimate photo that is difficult to turn away from.

-Keith is on the left-hand side of the photo, his famous tousled coif perfectly highlighted and sporting messy pieces of hair as he looks into the eyes of his stunning wife.
+Keith is on the left-hand side of the photo.
+His famous tousled coif is perfectly highlighted and sported messy pieces of hair as he looks into the eyes of his stunning wife.
 His hair is also fringing the tops of his eyelids.

 Keith has a scruffy beard and mustache in the pic and is smiling a sly grin directed at his breathtaking wife.